 The list below gives the total vitamin c content in the 2 items from the general description 'cucumber' each of which show the vitamin c amount as well as Calories, Protein, Fat and Carbohydrate.

 Average Content for cucumberThe average (or more correctly the arithmetic mean) amount of vitamin c contained in 100g of cucumber, based on the list below of 2 different items under the general description of cucumber, is 3.00 mg of vitamin c.
+This average value corresponds to 5 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Calories is 13.50 kcal, the average amount of Protein is 0.62 g, the average amount of Fat is 0.14 g and the average amount of Carbohydrate is 2.90 g.
 For this serving the amount of Calories is 12 kcal, the amount of Protein is 0.59 g, the amount of Fat is 0.16 g and the amount of Carbohydrate is 2.16 g.

 Highest vitamin c Content per 100g